Should you visit Brussels, the capital of Belgium or Antwerp?

 Het Steen castle in Antwerp

 While European cities are fairly safe in general, I will mention that according to Eurostat, Belgium had the highest number of robberies in the EU in 2020 (the most recent year with data).
-In addition to this, many people often recommend being extra careful in and around train stations and avoiding the following neighborhoods at night:

 • Anneessens